How To Protect Your Furniture From Your Cat

 Symple Stuff Sofa Slipcover

-Sofa Slipcover available on this Wayfair website page
+Sofa Slipcover information is available on this Wayfair website page

 When cats are not sleeping, they are usually either doing something or thinking about doing something.
 The good thing is, if they are doing activity A, they cannot be doing activity B at the same time.